Learn How to Get Into Rehab Immediat...

 Encountering a waitlist for rehab can be discouraging, but it doesn’t have to stall your progress.
 Here are some options to explore while you wait:

 • Seek outpatient services: While inpatient rehab offers intensive care, outpatient programs can still provide valuable support.
-These programs allow you to receive treatment while continuing daily life, offering individual and group therapy, medication management, and relapse prevention skills.
+These programs allow you to work your treatment plan while continuing daily life, offering individual and group therapy, medication management, and relapse prevention skills.

-• Join support groups: Connecting with others on similar journeys can be immensely helpful.
-Support groups offer a space to share experiences, find encouragement, and build a sense of community.
-Look for local 12-step programs like Alcoholics Anonymous (AA) or Narcotics Anonymous (NA) or find support groups specific to your addiction.
+• Join support groups: Connecting with others on similar journeys can be hugely helpful.
+Support groups offer a space to share experiences, find inspiration, and build your sober community.
+Look for local 12-step programs like Alcoholics Anonymous (AA) or Narcotics Anonymous (NA), or find support groups specific to your addiction.

 • Consider medication-assisted treatment (MAT): MAT uses prescription medication to help people manage opioid addiction.
 Discuss this option with an addiction-specialized doctor to determine if it’s right for you.